10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 ## Pre-requisites

-1. GitHub account.
+1. GitHub/GitLab account.
-2. GitHub project repository with owner rights.
+2. GitHub/GitLab project repository with owner rights.
-3. Access to <https://dash.cloud-v.co> and <https://cloud-v.co> (visit [this](<https://cloud-v.co/contactus>) link to request the access)
+3. Access to <https://dash.cloud-v.co> and <https://cloud-v.co> (fill [this](<https://cloud-v.co/contactus>) form to request the access)

 ## Getting a Jenkins account on Cloud-V